 Cooperative Play helps develop:

-- Playing positively impacts cognitive, social, emotional, health, personality and executive functioning skills of a child.
+- Play positively impacts cognitive, social, emotional, health, personality and executive functioning skills of a child.

-- But it is important for Parents to understand that Play itself has many types.
+- There are many types of play.
 The nature of play changes with child’s age and developmental stage.

-- In this blog, we explain the main types of play: Solitary, Parallel, Pretend and Cooperative.
-Each of their benefits is explained in detail.
+- The main types of play are: Solitary, Parallel, Pretend and Cooperative.
+Each type of play has developmentally appropriate benefits.

 We would love to Hear from You!